 The classification of jaw cysts includes (1) odontogenic cysts, (2) nonodontogenic cysts, and (3) pseudocysts.
 The ganglion cyst, which presents in the TMJ, has been added to this conventional classification for completeness; it is significant to clinicians managing the pathology of the head and neck region.

 The pathogenesis of jaws cysts varies according to the specific cyst type.
 Inflammatory cysts derive their epithelial lining from the proliferation of odontogenic epithelium within the periodontal ligament; dentigerous developmental cysts result from the proliferation of reduced enamel epithelium.
 Figure 25–1 illustrates the development of dentigerous and radicular cysts.
 Cystic lesions may also result from cortical bone defects or trauma, they may represent reactive lesions, or they may have an unknown pathogenesis.
 It has been shown that there is an osmotic pressure gradient that produces fluid accumulation within the cyst lumen and generates pressure, creating cyst expansion.

 (A) Development of the dentigerous cyst around the crown of an unerupted tooth.
-(B) Development of a radicular cyst ...
+(B) Development of ...